AdvEx/AdvEx/docs/DEPLOYMENT.md

         - `AWS_SECRET_ACCESS_KEY`
         - `SQLALCHEMY_DATABASE_URI`: the database URL for the RDS instance you've created.
 It should be in the format of `postgresql+psycopg2://<username>:<password>@<endpoint>:<port>/<database_name>`.
 The endpoint is available in the RDS dashboard.
     - Under "Instances", change EC2 instance type to what best fits your expected production scale.
-    - Under "Capaciy", change environment type from single-instance to load-balanced.
+    - Under "Capacity", change environment type from single-instance to load-balanced.
 Configurated the scaling rules as needed.

 5. Repeat steps 3 - 4 for backend and evaluation worker.
 Note that for the worker you need to select "Worker" when creating the new environment.